ropenscilabs/statistical-software/README.md

 A key determinant and constraint of software design arises through it being explicitly embedded within a defined “software lifecycle”.
-There has been a great deal written about software lifecycles, and a large variety of models proposed to describe or define “software lifecycles.”
+There has been a great deal written about software lifecycles, and a large variety of models proposed to describe or define “software lifecycles” (Mohammed, Munassar, and Govardhan 2010; Kumar, Mishra, and Mehta 2016).
 All of these models are unavoidably generic, and most of them—one might justifiably assert, “merely”—serve to enable a visual diagram that connects various components deemed to be important to consider